frg/k8-containerization-demo/README.md

 dotnet new webapi -o app1
 ```

 This command uses a native dotnet template `webapi` to create a web API project that generates fake weather data.
+Note that in this GIT repository the file named "Dockerfile" is not part of the web API project just generated.

 To run the application change directory `cd apps/app1`, then execute `dotnet run` to build and launch the application.
 Using the port noted in the console logs you can append `/swagger`, and the Swagger documentation will be loaded.